 Rákóczy út 21 Budapest 1088

-The upper floors (II-VI.) have served the purposes of education for actors, directors that is the profession of theatre from the very beginning.
-The National Hungarian Royal Academy of Drama operated here later the College of Theatre and Film and now the University of Theatre and Film Arts.
-To this day the rehearsal rooms and the ones for singing and movement classes of the Theatre Main Department are here.
+The upper floors (II-VI.) have served the purposes of education for theatre actors and directors from the very beginning.
+Previous operators of this building include the National Hungarian Royal Academy of Drama and the College of Theatre and Film.
+Today the building holds rehearsal rooms as well as music and dance classrooms for the Theatre Main Department.

-Previously Uránia used to be a nightclub later a theatre and from the beginning of the twenties it became a cinema.
+Uránia was once a nightclub, a theatre, and finally in the 20s, a cinema.
 The first Hungarian motion picture was screened here.

 It is an extra point of interest that the film titled “The Dance” was shot on the roof terrace of the Uránia building.

-The present form of the building has been achieved by the reconstruction works of 2000-2002.
-This was the time when the lower section of the building, the basement, the ground floor and the first floor where the Uránia National Film Theatre is now, has been re-designed and given new functions.
+The original design of the auditorium of the Uránia movie theatre has been retained, with the exception of some reconstructive works in 2000-2002.
+At this time, the lower section of the building (the basement, ground floor and first floor where the Uránia National Film Theatre is now) was redesigned and given new functions.